 3. Bid Bonds and LPO financing

-- Swift Loan – this loan is for all new users of the youth enterprise development fund products.
+- Swift Loan – this loan is for all new youth enterprise development fund product users.
 This loan is being provided to registered groups, with the first member being lent up to KES 25,000 for nine months.

 - Inua Loan – If you are a group running a business that needs expansion, this loan is for you.
 These groups can borrow up to KES 200,000.

-- Special Loan – Groups running agricultural business projects are offered this loan, with them being able to borrow up to KES 500,000 for 36 months.
+- Particular Loan – Groups running agricultural business projects are offered this loan, allowing them to borrow up to KES 500,000 for 36 months.

-- Rausha loan -This is for groups that are looking to start a startup.
-A group can, therefore, borrow up to KES 100,000 with a grace period of 3 months.
+- Rausha loan -This is for groups looking to start a startup.
+Therefore, a group can borrow up to KES 100,000 with a grace period of 3 months.

 Who qualifies for Youth Fund loans in Kenya?

-To access the loans, the youth need to be in small groups, commonly referred to as “Chama.”
-Through the group, the youth can come up with business proposals then seek funding from the organization.
+The youth need to be in small groups to access the loans, commonly referred to as “Chama.”
+The youth can come up with business proposals through the group and seek funding from the organization.

-The loans are available at sub-county levels to ensure everyone has access to the financial support they need irrespective of their location.
+The loans are available at sub-county levels to ensure everyone has access to the financial support they need, irrespective of location.